 The problems with this approach, however, are two.
 First, it either leaves Western sanctions in place or requires a congressional sleight of hand to lift them as part of a political settlement of the Donbas conflict.
 If sanctions remain, they will be a permanent and critical barrier to the improvement of relations with Russia.
 Equally important, if the issue remains unresolved, the Ukrainian government will continue to be tempted to put pressure on Crimea.
 By 2021, the cutoff of water supplies by Kiev had already led to a severe agricultural crisis on the peninsula.
 Such action creates an obvious risk of Russian retaliation that could lead to a new crisis or even a war.
-Failing to resolve Crimea's status thus risks eliminating U.S. geopolitical gains from settling the Donbas conflict.
-And, once again, in any war with Ukraine, Russia would certainly win.
+Failing to resolve n.